 Close or Closed

-It is not unusual for one person in the relationship to lean more towards protecting the closedness and also closeness of the relationship.
-The other will often lean more towards encouraging the openness and also the transparency of the relationship.
+It is not unusual for one person in the relationship to want to protect the closeness and closedness of the relationship.
+The other will often lean more towards encouraging the openness and the transparency of the relationship.
 Who carries which responsibility will tend to be an automatic result of the nature of the individuals involved.
 Both movements are important and necessary.
 Neither is right or wrong.
 Both have their place.
 It is the balance of the two in the relationship.

 This article is from Love’s Longing